Homestuck126/bns-java-client/itm-bns-sample/doc/quick_start_en.md

 5. right click `itm-bns-sample-1.1.1-SNAPSHOT.jar` and click run `itm-bns-sample-1.1.1-SNAPSHOT.jar`

 ### 5. Check the result

-After excuting the sample code.
-The BNS Client will do ledgerinput.
-You can login and check the result of the ledgerinput on the Blockchain Notary Service website.
-For instructions on BNS operations one can go to YouTube to watch the instructional video Blockchain Notary Service Playlist.
+after executing the sample code, the BNS client will do ledgerinput.
+You can login and check the result of the ledgerinput on the [Blockchain Notary Service website](https://bns.itrustmachines.com/).
+For instructions on BNS operations one can go to Youtube to watch the instructional [playlist](https://youtube.com/playlist?list=PL9mBKnNjNC1K0XiH9EL65QljN6Agf4k42).
 ----
 Quickstart is now complete.
 Next, we learn how to build our own CMD.